MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 :class: exercise

-What list of commands would mimic what the CMS CookieCutter did when it created the repository and made the first commit? (hint - to initialize a repository, you use the command `git init`)
+What list of commands would mimic what the CMS CookieCutter did when it created the repository and made the first commit?
+(Hint - to initialize a repository, you use the command `git init`.)

 `````{admonition} Solution
 :class: solution dropdown